redhat-developer/intellij-kubernetes/README.md

  - Support Creation and Deletion of new Kubernetes resources on Cluster
  - Navigate into Kubernetes workloads, services, pods and nodes
  - Switching contexts and namespaces within Kubernetes
-* Browse Kubernetes and OpenShift cluster resources in dynamically update tree
-* Delete resources on cluster
-* Edit resources on cluster backed by kubernetes resource schema
-* Create new resources on cluster
-* Editor kept in sync with the resource on cluster by pushing & pulling

 ## Features

 ### Browse Kubernetes & OpenShift resources
-This plugin allows the user to view the Kubernetes and OpenShift Cluster resources in the Application Explorer Tree and browser through them.
+This plugin allows the user to view the Kubernetes and OpenShift Cluster resources in a Tree and browse through them.
 The explorer tree is dynamically updated in sync with the Kubernetes resources on the cluster so that the tree always display the current state of the resources.

 #### Current Context
-The tree displays resources that exist on the cluster that the current context points to.
 The user can switch the current context by choosing any context that exists and selecting `Set as Current Cluster` action from the context menu.
 OpenShift clusters are shown with OpenShift icon and thus differentiated from Kubernetes clusters.

 #### Current Namespace/Project
-Kubernetes Resources that exist within the current Namespace/Project (as specified in kubeconfig file) are displayed in the tree view
+Kubernetes Resources that exist within the current Namespace/Project (as specified in kubeconfig file) are displayed in the tree view.
-Of course resources that live outside the scope of namespace/project are displayed, too.
+Non-namespaced aka cluster-scoped resources are of course listed, too.
 Users can switch the current Namespace/Project using the context menu action `Use Namespace` In OpenShift clusters the tree also lists projects where the tooling behaves in an equivalent manner.

 #### Resource Categories
 Resources are grouped in different categories such as Namespaces, Nodes, Workloads, Network, Storage, Configuration and Custom Resources.